-The results section of this report consists of tables and graphs that represent data summaries from 2014-2016.
-The interpretation of this data proves to be more of a challenge at this temporal and spatial scale, but I hope as additional data are collected over the next two years, and perhaps beyond, new patterns and trends will begin to emerge.
-Three years of data is less than a radar blip, but it is a start and provides a solid scientific approach to illuminate nature's secrets and responses to new and innovative management approaches.
+The results section of this report consists of tables and graphs that represent data summaries from 2017.
+The interpretation of this data proves to be more of a challenge at this temporal and spatial scale, but new patterns and trends will begin to emerge.
+Four and one half years of data is less than a radar blip in nature time, but it is a start and provides a solid scientific approach to illuminate responses to new and innovative management approaches.